 Everyone should have at least one mentor.
 When I was younger I didn’t have many mentors around.
 My aunt (she is an electrical engineer) was my first STEM mentor.
 It’s good to have a STEM mentor because will guide you through as you progress into a STEM professional.

 3. Find a creative way to share science:

 Last year was my 1st blogiversary.
-I never knew that there was a science communications community until I started blogging.
-If you like to write, start a blog.
+I never knew that there was a science communications community until I Mademoiselle Scientist.
+If you like to write, create a platform, Twitter or a blog.
 If you like to create visual content, start a YouTube channel.
 Social media is huge now and it’s time to see more science in social media! #scicomm

 4. Don’t be afraid to fail: